nicksellen/projects/baseNode_docConst.md

 ## Operational change
 1. Individual action
 	1. Any individual may take action by themself provided:
+		1. they are unaware of any opposition towards the action and
-		1. they are willing and able to personally reverse the action if required and
+		1. they are willing and able to personally reverse the action if required.
-		1. they are unaware of any opposition towards the action.
-	1. There is no fixed format for individual action: in some cases it may be appropriate to [ask for advice](http://www.reinventingorganizationswiki.com/Decision_Making) or [announce the action](https://medium.com/embassy-network/an-evolving-doocracy-3a6123f9b170) before starting, in other cases it may be appropriate to simply [start trying.](https://blog.holacracy.org/individual-action-in-holacracy-6672a347238e)
+	1. There is no specific format for individual action.
+Whilst in may cases it may be appropriate to simply [start](https://blog.holacracy.org/individual-action-in-holacracy-6672a347238e), in other cases it may be appropriate to [ask for advice](http://www.reinventingorganizationswiki.com/Decision_Making) or [announce a planned action](https://medium.com/embassy-network/an-evolving-doocracy-3a6123f9b170) before starting.
-	1. Any individual may voice opposition towards an individual action and should do so early, clearly and kindly.
+	1. If an individual has opposition towards a current or planned individual action they should voice it early, clearly and kindly to the actor.
-	1. If someone opposes a current or planned action, it should be paused or postponed respectively and unanimous acceptance should be sought.
+	1. If a current or planned individual action meets opposition the actor should pause or postpone it and proceed with unanimous acceptance.

 1. Unanimous acceptance
-	1. If individual action meets resistance or a group wish to a proposal that 1) no one opposes and/or 2) everyone accepts
-	1. There is no fixed format for unanimous acceptance.
+	1. Unanimous acceptance of a proposal is attained if no involved individual opposes it after being given a free, equal and unambiguous opportunity to do so.
+	1. Finding a unanimously accepted proposal has no fixed format but could include any activity to increase understanding or creativity including rounds, talking objects, consensus facilitation, socratic dialogue, etc, etc.
-	1. If unanimous acceptance on can't be reached (i.e. resilient opposition) a decision can be made with score voting score voting.
-The switch from unanimous acceptance to score voting can be made with unanimous consent or simple majorty.
+	1. If a proposal with unanimous acceptance can not be found in a proportionate time-frame, a decision by score voting should be made.
+The switch from unanimous acceptance to score voting can be made by unanimous acceptance or simple majorty.

-1. Binding score vote
-	1. Score voting
+1. Score vote
-	1. Only resident volunteers and members may participate in Score voting
-	1. Exit: cc selected.
+	1. Exit: collchange selected.

 ## Collective change
 1. Collective change is initiated when all in-space members and volunteers have been notified of a collective proposal which has the backing of at least 1 member or volunteer.